oroinc/documentation/commerce/configuration_guide/landing_commerce/product/products/configurable_product/index.rst

-.. _user-guide--products--configurable-products:
+.. _config-guide--landing-commerce--products--configurable-products:

 Configurable Products Settings
 ------------------------------

-In the system configuration, you can control the way a matrix form for a configurable product is displayed in the storefront.
+In the system configuration, you can control the way a matrix form and variations of a configurable product are displayed in the storefront.
 Configurable product information can be set on three levels: globally, per organization, and per website.
 Website settings override organization, organization settings override the system ones.

 .. contents:: :local: